anwarrturay/WokPepa/README.md

     - change password
     - change your image
     - logout
-    - choose from predefined templates
     - see all resumes you have created
     - contact us
   - create a space to channel your complains.
+* Version 1.1
+  - choose from predefined templates
-* Need to add 0Auth2.0 in the login.
+  - Need to add 0Auth2.0 in the login.
+  - Upload your certifications from your local directory